Oxalaia: Discovery and naming

 Oxalaia is one of three spinosaurid dinosaurs discovered in Brazil, the other two being Irritator and its possible synonym Angaturama, both of which were also initially known from partial skulls.
 They were discovered in the Romualdo Formation of the Santana Group, part of the Araripe Basin.
 Microfossils date this formation to the Albian, around nine to six million years before Oxalaia.
 The fossil record of spinosaurids is poor compared to those of other theropod groups; very few body fossils are known and most genera have been erected from isolated elements such as vertebra or teeth.
 The holotype specimen of Oxalaia quilombensis, designated MN 6117-V, was found in situ (at its original place of deposition) with part of the left side embedded in the rock matrix; it consists of the fused premaxillae (frontmost snout bones) from a large individual.
 An isolated and incomplete left (main upper jaw bone) fragment (MN 6119-V) was referred to Oxalaia because it showed the same general traits occurring in spinosaurids, the maxilla was discovered on the rock surface, having possibly moved from its original location after erosion.
 Both bone fragments were found on Cajual Island, Maranhão, in the Northeast Region of Brazil, and were housed at the National Museum of Rio de Janeiro.
 In 2018, a fire engulfed the palace housing the museum, possibly destroying Oxalaias specimens, along with various other fossils found in Brazil.
-It was noted by paleontologist Rodrigo Vargas Pêgas in 2025 that the badly damaged remains of Oxalaia were recovered, and the publication for the recovered items is in preparation.
+It was noted by paleontologist Rubi Pêgas in 2025 that the badly damaged remains of Oxalaia were recovered, and the publication for the recovered items is in preparation.
 Besides the partial skull bones, numerous spinosaurid teeth had earlier been reported from the Laje do Coringa site.
 Additionally, two distal caudal vertebra (specimens UFMA 1.10.229 and UFMA 1.10.240) discovered in the Alcantara Formation of Brazil were assigned to Sigilmassasaurus in 2002.
 However, other researchers noted that these specimens are indeterminate spinosaurids, most likely belonging to Oxalaia considering the geographical and geological context.

 The discoveries of Oxalaia and of the Late Cretaceous reptiles Pepesuchus and Brasiliguana were announced in a presentation by the Brazilian Academy of Sciences in March 2011.
 Machado described Oxalaia as "the dominant reptile of [what is now] Cajual Island".
 She stated that there is interest in spinosaurids in Brazil and abroad because of their debut in the Jurassic Park franchise and their distinctiveness among other carnivorous dinosaurs.
 The species description of Oxalaia was written by Brazilian palaeontologists Alexander Kellner, Elaine Machado, Sergio Azevedo, Deise Henriques, and Luciana Carvalho.
 This paper, among many others, were composed into a volume of 20 works on prehistoric biodiversity that was published by the academy in March 2011.
 The type species Oxalaia quilombensis is the eighth officially named species of theropod from Brazil.
 The generic name Oxalaia is derived from the name of the African deity Oxalá, which was introduced into Brazil during the slavery period.
 The specific name quilombensis refers to the quilombo settlements like those on Cajual Island, which were founded by escaped slaves.